carpentries-incubator/SDC-BIDS-EEG-EEGLAB/episodes/03-BIDS_init_EEG_EEGLAB.md

 ## Creating a BIDS folder structure

-Initalizing data into a BIDS compliant folder structure will result in individual subject folders that contain an `eeg` folder.
+Initializing data into a BIDS compliant folder structure will result in individual subject folders that contain an `eeg` folder.
 All of the EEG files for that participant will be stored within `sub-*/eeg/` folders.

 To make the data compliant with BIDS, run the `bids_face13.m` script in the Matlab Command Window: